 vDos full screen mode isn’t real full screen

-PC monitors evolved since DOS; CRT to LCD, 4:3 to 16:9 widescreen.
+PC monitors evolved since DOS; CRT to LCD/LED, 4:3 to 16:9 widescreen.
 TV’s also did, occasionally a popular old serial (DOS) is rerun, 4:3 content however doesn’t fit a 16:9 sized modern TV (PC monitor).
 You get bars alongside, or a stretched image:

 It’s not vDos (nor Windows) to blame you don't get what you expected.
-If you really want a full screen image, you'll have to connect an old-fashion 4:3 sized monitor to your new Windows PC.

 Some programs of all I tried out, didn’t run